Transport + Energy is fortunate to have assembled a group of highly experienced experts from both sectors to make up its editorial advisory board.

 Image courtesy of ENA.

-Dr Anthony Velazquez, Head of Environment and Decarbonisation at TRL (Transport Research Laboratory)
+Dr Anthony Velazquez, Manager of Decarbonisation at Betchel

 - Sara has been involved in delivering sustainability centred infrastructure projects for over fifteen years both in the private and public sector.
-As Head of Future Mobility Partnerships at Elmtronics, Sara brings an understanding of the lifecycle of infrastructure funding and the necessary steps required to successfully implement an effective sustainability strategy.
-She believes in supporting all modes of transport for a sustainable future and her passion is collaboration, clean energy and zero emission mobility.
+She brings an understanding of the lifecycle of EV infrastructure and the necessary steps required to successfully implement an effective sustainability strategy.
+Sara believes in supporting all modes of transport for a sustainable future and her passion has always been in clean energy and zero emission mobility.
 Named as EV Champion in 2018 and subsequently named as one of Green TV’s Top Women in EV as well featuring on the GreenFleet “100 Most influential” list in 2019, 2020 and 2021 and Vulogs Women in Mobility awards, Sara wants to help fleets convert away from ICE vehicles and help the UK’s fleet operators reach their net zero targets.
+She is a host of popular EV Community group ‘The EV Café’ .

 Dr Russell Fowler, Senior Project Manager – Decarbonisation of Transport, National Grid